When classical predictors fail: an exact network outflowpredictor for heterogeneous multi-agent systems with communication delays: Simulation results and koopman-based SIR application

-In the top subfigure of Fig. \ref{fig_2}, the time evolution of the exosystem is presented.
-Now, the objective is to regulate the outputs of all agents to track the same trajectory generated by the exosystem, as shown in the bottom subfigure of Fig. \ref{fig_2}.
-For comparison, we first present results for the MAS without communication delays under the distributed state feedback proposed in \cite{huang2016cooperative}, as shown in Fig. \ref{fig_3}.
-In this case, output synchronization is successfully achieved.
-Next, Fig. \ref{fig_4} shows the results for the system with communication delays but without delay compensation, where it can be observed that delays significantly deteriorate the controller’s performance, leading to failure in achieving output synchronization.
-To address this issue, predictors and distributed predictors are incorporated to construct the prediction-based distributed state feedback.
-The corresponding time evolution of outputs, regulated outputs, and control inputs is presented in Fig. \ref{fig_5}.
+The top subfigure of Fig.~\ref{fig_2_50} shows the evolution of the exosystem, and the control objective is to regulate all agent outputs to track the trajectory generated by the exosystem, as shown in the bottom subfigure of Fig.~\ref{fig_2_50}.
+For comparison, Fig.~\ref{fig_3}a presents the delay-free case under the distributed state feedback in \cite{huang2016cooperative}, where output synchronization is achieved.
+In contrast, Fig.~\ref{fig_3}b shows that communication delays without compensation significantly degrade the controller's performance and prevent synchronization.
+To overcome this, predictors and distributed predictors are introduced to construct the prediction-based distributed state feedback, and the corresponding outputs, regulated outputs, and control inputs are shown in Fig.~\ref{fig_3}c.
 Simulation results indicate that the proposed method effectively compensates for distinct communication delays, improves the performance of the standard distributed state feedback, and thereby successfully achieves output synchronizations.
-Subsequently, Fig. \ref{fig_6} presents the simulation results obtained using the method in \cite{xu2017consensus}.
-Although this method is capable of achieving output synchronization of MAS in the presence of communication delays, it does not completely eliminate their influence.
+Fig.~\ref{fig_3}d further presents the results obtained by the method in \cite{xu2017consensus}.
+Although this method can achieve synchronization under communication delays, it does not fully eliminate their influence.
 By contrast, the proposed approach employs predictors that exactly offset the effect of delays after a finite number of steps, thereby yielding improved transient performance.
+It is also worth noting that the control inputs exhibit oscillatory profiles.
+This is because, by Theorem~\ref{theorem1}, the regulated input satisfies $\lim_{k\to\infty}\tilde u_i(k)=0$.
+Hence, $u_i(k)$ asymptotically follows $U_i \upsilon(k)$.
+Since $\upsilon(k)$ is oscillatory in this simulation, the control inputs also exhibit oscillatory behavior.

-\section{Application to SIR epidemic model}
+\subsection{Application to SIR epidemic model}

 In this section, we would like to further emphasize the importance of the predictor through the SIR epidemic model.
-In this case, reducing the peak of infection is crucial for preventing the exhaustion of limited medical resources (e.g., hospital beds and intensive care units).
+During an epidemic outbreak, reducing the peak of infection is crucial for preventing the exhaustion of limited medical resources (e.g., hospital beds and intensive care units).
 It ensures that the number of infected individuals remains within the healthcare capacity, thereby avoiding a potential collapse of the healthcare system.